 The Employee Ownership ReportConcisely written for leaders in employee ownership companies and for service providers in the field, the NCEO's bimonthly newsletter, the Employee Ownership Report, is the most efficient way to stay informed about legal issues, current events, best practices, breaking research, management approaches, and communications ideas for employee ownership companies.

 Available exclusively to NCEO members, the Employee Ownership Report is delivered in hard copy and all issues back to 1997 are available in the members-only area of the Web site.

 Nonmembers are invited to read the sample article below from the current issue of the newsletter.
 Every time a new issue appears, the sample article on this page will be replaced by one from the new issue.
 Join online for only $90 to receive the Employee Ownership Report and all our other membership benefits.

 You also can read a sample issue of the entire newsletter (July-August 2011).

-We also have introduced a shorter, monthly newsletter on equity compensation issues in private companies and companies with broad-based plans, the Equity Compensation Report.
+We also publish a shorter, monthly newsletter on equity compensation issues in private companies and companies with broad-based plans, the Equity Compensation Report.

 Few ESOP Cases Make It to Court in Last YearThe last 12 months have seen relatively little activity in ESOP litigation, with only seven new ESOP decisions issued.
 Two of these were on valuation, one on indemnification, one on the presumption of prudence, one on S-ESOP anti-abuse rules, and two on standing.
 Courts have, however, been more active on "stock-drop" cases in 401(k) plans, with several circuit court decisions on the presumption of prudence rule.